kongware/ftor/README.md

 ## `Object`s as `Array`s are Dead

-ftor will depend on the `Iterable` abstraction exclusively.
-The only meaningful `Array` function is `const values = xs => xs.values()`.
+ftor will focus on the iteration protocols that means, `Array.prototype.values` remains as the most relevant `Array` method.

 ## `Object`s as Dictionaries are Dead

-Plain old Javascript `Object`s arrange your program by providing a tree-like data structure and mimicking namespaces.
-They contain mainly behavior but also a few metadata (e.g. `Array.prototype.length`).
-They were absued as dictionaries until ES2015 introduced abstract data types (`Map`/`Set`). ftor facilitates the seamless work with abstract data types.
+Plain old Javascript `Object`s arrange your program by providing a tree-like data structure and namespaces.
+They contain mainly behavior but also a couple of metadata (e.g. `Array.prototype.length`).
+Due to the lack of alternatives they were abused as data dictionaries until ES2015 introduced abstract data types (`Map`/`Set`). ftor favours abstract data types over dictionary-like `Object`s and supplies a rich toolset for working with them.

 ## Gettin' Lazy